John Rauch: Professional football coaching career

 In 1963, Rauch moved to the professional level with the AFL's Oakland Raiders.
-Working under head coach Al Davis as the offensive backs coach, Rauch was the heir apparent and was promoted to head coach in April 1966, when Davis became commissioner of the AFL.
+Working under head coach Al Davis as the offensive backs coach, Rauch was the heir apparent and was promoted to head coach in April 1966, when Mr. Davis became commissioner of the AFL.

 After leading the Raiders to an 8–5–1 mark in his first year, Rauch's squad lost just once during the 1967 regular season and faced the Green Bay Packers in Super Bowl II in Miami.
 For his efforts, Rauch was named the AFL Coach of the Year.

 In 1968, the team again flourished during the regular season with a 12–2 mark, defeated the Kansas City Chiefs in a Western Division playoff game, but lost the AFL championship game to the New York Jets.
-During his three years as head coach, Davis' frequent interference with the day to day coaching role became a source of aggravation for Rauch.
+During his three years as head coach, Mr. Davis's frequent interference with the day to day coaching role became a source of aggravation for Rauch.
 On January 16, 1969, Rauch dealt with the problem by resigning from his championship team to become head coach of the struggling Buffalo Bills.

 The shift meant going from one of the sport's top teams to the team that finished with the worst record.
 However, with the first pick in the 1969 NFL/AFL draft, the Bills selected Heisman Trophy-winning running back O. J. Simpson.
 Rauch then caused controversy by expecting Simpson to become more than the one-dimensional running back he was at the University of Southern California.
 He expected Simpson to become an all-around running back, necessary in Professional Football, by also blocking and receiving passes out of the backfield, as Rauch had coached successfully at Oakland.
-Simpson refused to do these added things and friction began.
+Simpson not known for his blocking prowess, refused to do these added things and the friction began.
 The media, unaware that Simpson often refused to take extra passing drills, viewing them as 'punishment', began a campaign that Rauch was using Simpson as a decoy, which did not explain the indecisiveness in Simpson's style.
 Having several aging and many very young players, Buffalo improved by only two games to finish with a 4–10 record in 1969.